 - About 10% of Little Caesars locations are owned by corporate

 - They operate franchises in locations outside the U.S. like: Asia, Canada, Latin America, and the Caribbean

 How Much Profit Does a Little Caesars Franchisee Make Per Year?

-A Little Caesars franchisee can make and estimate EBITDAR (earnings before interest, taxes, depreciation, amortization, and rent costs) of 17% with the profits being about $127,500 before rent or taxes.
+A Little Caesars franchisee can make and estimate EBITDAR (earnings before interest, taxes, depreciation, amortization, and rent costs) of $798,000 before rent or taxes.
 This can come out about $90,000 after including rent.

 You will need to reflect on your own lifestyle and goals to determine if this is an appealing income for you.